 "I guess not."
-She did not resist when his arms pulled her back into his arms.
+She didn't resist when he pulled her back into his arms.
 "We like to fool around when we're young, but once we've found the right woman, we don't let her go."
 His lips confirmed the sentiment.

 "All this time I thought you didn't care about me."

-"I thought the same thing.
+"I thought the same thing about you.
 We were both wrong."